State independent contextuality advances one-way communication: Conclusion

-One may consider the vertex equality problem in OC imposing the additional restriction of bounded dimension.
-Interestingly, quantum success will remain certain while the optimal classical value will be less or equal to the minimum of the two scenarios.
-For CEG-18 set the classical success probability is same with the oblivious scenario since the optimal protocol involves four-dimensional system, but it would be interesting to know the bound for YO-13 set.
-Another task would be to explore the entanglement-assisted classical communication scheme for the vertex equality problem.
-Since OC is not restricted to the dimension of the communicated system, one can use quantum teleportation to effectively achieve any quantum OC protocol.
+One may consider the vertex equality problem imposing both the constraints of bounded dimension and oblivious information.
+Interestingly, quantum success will remain certain while the optimal classical value will be less or equal to the minimum of these two scenarios.
+Another task would be to compare the complexity for implementing classical and quantum strategies.
+In future, it will be worthwhile to consider other SIC sets and look for the optimal separation between quantum and classical success probability in both the scenarios.\\

-In future, it will be worthy to consider other SIC sets and look for the optimal separation between quantum and classical success probability in both the scenarios.
-Under the restriction of bounded dimension quantum key distribution \cite{qkd}, randomness generation \cite{rc}, and device independent dimension witness \cite{dw1,dw2} have been studied.
-Our results open up whole new possibilities to implement semi-device independent information processing under bounded dimension and oblivious condition based on SIC sets.
-The fact that, recently several communication tasks in prepare and measure scenario have been implemented realizing higher dimensional quantum system with good visibilities \cite{expt,Spekkens09,AH.etal}, makes vertex equality problem experimentally achievable. \\